ETOProjectRedux/ETOProject/README.md

 ---

+## 🤝 Join Us—Let’s Build This Dream Together

+### 📢 Help Us Spread the Word

+- If you love running YouTube channels, social media pages, or simply enjoy sharing creative visions online, we welcome you as a community partner to help share this passion with the world!
+- Whether you’re experienced in content creation, active in communities, a streamer, or just genuinely enthusiastic—let’s connect and collaborate.

+### 🎨 Art & Technical Art Collaborators

+- Are you familiar with Blender, 3ds Max, or other 3D tools?
+  Help us build immersive large-scale maps, split them into chunks, and export FBX files for Unity’s chunk-based loading workflow.
+- Skills with shaders, Unity animation, or technical art are a big plus!
+- Students, self-taught creators, indie developers, or professional artists—all are welcome to brainstorm and create together.

+### 💸 Supporters & Backers

+- If you believe in this vision and would like to support us with resources, investment, or sponsorship,
+  let’s connect and explore what we can build together!

+---

 ## 💬 Contact & Collaboration

-> Interested in joining, investing, or supporting?
-> email: `hopewonderlandteam@gmail.com`
-> Discord: `pushenouo`
-> Line: `asunagod`
-> Let’s build the ultimate anime MMOARPG together!
+> **If you’re passionate, creative, and want to help bring this MMOARPG dream to life,
+> we’d love to hear from you!
+Collaboration, ideas, and energy from all backgrounds are welcome—let’s create something legendary together!**
 >
+> - Email: `hopewonderlandteam@gmail.com`
+> - Discord: `pushenouo`
+> - Line: `asunagod`
+>
-> *This is more than just a game—it’s a new kind of anime world, where your skill decides your legend!*
+> *This is more than just a game—it’s a new world that we build together.
+Your involvement could be the start of a legend!*

 ---
 # Chinese Version